-- Onion: Use either a red onion or shallot as they are milder in flavour.
+- Onion: Use either a red onion or shallot as they are milder in flavor.
 A regular onion will be too strong and will overpower the taste of the smoked salmon.
 Don’t use too much onion and mince it finely.

 - Cucumber: Finely minced cucumber adds a lovely freshness and crunch to this salmon recipe.
 You can choose to peel the cucumber or leave the peel on, but do remove the seeds as they contain too much liquid.

-- Capers: The tangy and lemony taste of capers pairs perfectly with smoked salmon and brings all the flavours of this tartar to a perfect balance.
+- Capers: The tangy and lemony taste of capers pairs perfectly with smoked salmon and brings all the flavors of this tartar to a perfect balance.
 I use a jar of capers preserved in brine.

 - Sour cream: Adding sour cream gives the tartare a smooth and slightly creamy texture.